Geology of East Sussex: Wadhurst Clay Formation (Hastings Beds)

 The British Geological Survey describe the Wadhurst Clay Formation as made of soft, dark grey thinly-bedded mudstones ("shales") and mudstones with subordinate beds of pale grey siltstone, fine-grained sandstone, shelly limestone, clay ironstone and rare pebble beds, which shows evidence of unconformable weathering at the top of the bed.
 The mudstones often degrade in a short period of time when they become exposed at the surface and weather to heavy ochre and greenish grey clays.

 The formation thickness ranges from 55m in the Tenterden area, to 30m near Lewes and varies in between.
 Outside of East Sussex, the Wadhurst Clay has been proven to over 70m thick near Tunbridge Wells and up to 80m near Horsham.

 The base of the Wadhurst Clay is taken at the bottom of the Top Ashdown Pebble Bed.
-Despite its name this thin and impersistent bed comprises a coarse grained to gravelly sandstone.
+Despite its name this thin and impressistent bed comprises a coarse grained to gravelly sandstone.
 This horizon is best exposed at Cliff End, but where it is encountered elsewhere in the county it is usually fairly distinctive and easily identified.
 The Top Ashdown Pebble Bed occurs mainly in the southern half of the county and is often missing in the northern half.
 Where this is the case, the boundary is taken at a layer of disconnected ripplesl.

 The Wadhurst Clay hosted small nodules of iron ore which was the very foundation of the Wealden iron industry.
 The ore was deposited in a tropical environment within which iron brought in from the eroding mountains in the west was altered into small nodules of ilmenite.
 A succession of clays and sands was deposited into the subsiding basin, with much of the source material also being delivered from the north and east as well as the west.